BrianPin/brianpin.github.io/_posts/2016-07-02-udacity-course-work-note.markdown

 comments: true
 title: Numpy functions used in the course
 mathjax: true
+excerpt: "Note down functions used in Tensorflow that I first met in the udacity course"
 ---

 # Machine Learning Libraries and Functions Used in Assignment